-On the single-joint axle, the distance is generally zero as the two joints of this axle have, as it were, merged to form one.
-The resulting advantage of the double pivot or joint spring strut axle is improved directional stability in the high speed range and a lower tendency to steering instability in the lower sped range (insignificant for LDS).
+On the single-joint sprint strut front axle, the distance is generally zero as the two joints of this axle have, as it were, merged to form one.
+The resulting advantage of the double pivot or joint spring strut front axle is improved directional stability in the high speed range and a lower tendency to steering instability in the lower speed range (insignificant for steering wheel torsional vibration LDS).